Feed on

 Any thoughts on this debate?
 I am going to copy teknomom’s summary of this debate that she posted previous to my putting up this post.

-113 Responses to “Debate audio between Matt Slick and Cheryl Schatz”
+113 thoughts on “Debate audio between Matt Slick and Cheryl Schatz”

 Hoo boy!
 I don’t know how, but I managed to listen to the whole debate.
 Cheryl, you had much more patience and poise than I would have had.